 - Write for pass-it-on readers.
 Sometimes a senior manager or someone in the personnel department must approve your bonus.
 That person will benefit from details, complete sentences, and spelled out versions of abbreviations and acronyms.

-For more suggestions and guidelines on writing your own performance review--and writing about your accomplishments--read the article "Writing About Ourselves: Bragging Without Blushing" on the Articles page of our website.
+For more suggestions and guidelines on writing your own performance review--and writing about your accomplishments--read the post "Writing About Ourselves: Bragging Without Blushing."

 Enjoy your bonus!